 Terms and Conditions

 Please be advised that, due to numerous technical issues encountered previously, Macs (even those using Bootcamp) may no longer be used for online exams.
 Students are required to use computers with a Windows operating system.
-Similarly, the CCCA Question Banks necessitate a Windows OS to function properly.
+Similarly, the ECCCA Question Banks necessitate a Windows OS to function properly.
 Additionally, to access workshops and course materials, students will need MS Office, primarily MS Word and Excel.

 To access the LMS, students must be connected to the internet.